otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-01-github-markdown-javascript-1/README.md

 };
 ```

-> **Hint:** A palindrome is a word, phrase, number, or other sequence of characters that reads the same forward and backward.
+> Hint: A palindrome is a word, phrase, number, or other sequence of characters that reads the same forward and backward.
 You can check if a string is a palindrome by comparing the string with its reverse.
 Consider handling case sensitivity and spaces.
-You can use the **function** you wrote in Task 2 to reverse the string.
+You can use the function you wrote in Task 2 to reverse the string.

 ---

 ### Task 5

-Write a **function** to calculate the factorial of a number.
+Write a function to calculate the factorial of a number.

-**Test Cases:**
+Test cases

 - `factorial(0)` should return `1`
 - `factorial(1)` should return `1`